mvh-solutions/juxta-utils/README.md

 # juxta-utils
-Utilities for working withXenizo Juxtalinear JSON
+Utilities for working with Xenizo Juxtalinear JSON